iionly/minimal_hide_search/README.md

 Description
 -----------

-This plugin contains the most simple code to hide the search box from site visitors who are not logged-in.
+This plugin hides the search box in the topbar from site visitors who are not logged-in.
+Before Elgg 3 this was done by just unextending the search/header view from the page/elements/header view of Elgg core in there's no logged-in user.
+On Elgg 3 it no longer works this way.
+Instead it's now necessary to override the search/search_box view of the bundled search plugin and prevent output of the search box if no logged-in user is found.

 Install instructions